mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

   estimation (MAP) or fully Bayesian estimation.
 - **Acquisition function**: NUBO supports the use of analytical acquisition functions and approximations through Monte Carlo sampling.
-Analytical Expected Improvement [4]_ and Upper Confidence Bound [10]_ can be used for sequential   single-point problems where results are evaluated after each iteration.
+Analytical expected improvement (EI) [4]_ and upper confidence bound (UCB) [10]_ can be used for sequential single-point problems where results are evaluated after each iteration.
 Multi-point batches for parallel evaluation or asynchronous problems where the optimnisation algorithm is continued while other points are still being evaluated can be performed via Monte Carlo acquisition functions [12]_.